2005–06 Manchester United F.C. season: FA Premier League

 Manchester United's next game in the FA Premier League was a home game against Arsenal; United won the match 2–0.
 Wayne Rooney opened the scoring when he controlled Mikaël Silvestre's brilliant cross before shooting past Jens Lehmann, and later crossed for Park Ji-Sung to score from close range.
 Lehmann had superbly saved from Rooney twice before his goal, while Kolo Touré appeared to divert a strike from the forward on to the post with his hand.
 United keeper Edwin van der Sar made good saves from compatriot Robin van Persie.
 This was United's ninth successive win in the FA Premier League.

 This winning streak was ended after a 0–0 draw against Sunderland, a result which dealt United's title hopes a crushing blow.
 Needing a win to hold off relegation, Sunderland wasted first-half chances through Liam Lawrence and Jon Stead.
 United improved after the break, but Kelvin Davis was in inspired form.
 The Sunderland keeper made magnificent saves from Cristiano Ronaldo and Ruud van Nistelrooy to leave the hosts six points adrift of leaders Chelsea.

 For their next game, United travelled to face Tottenham Hotspur at White Hart Lane.
 United won 2–1, with Wayne Rooney's first-half brace keeping the FA Premier League title race alive for at least another week.
 The England striker opened the scoring after seven minutes when he slid in to convert Cristiano Ronaldo's pass.
-And when Lee Young-Pyo dawdled in defence, fellow Korean Park Ji-Sung pounced to play Rooney in for his decisive second.
+When Lee Young-Pyo dawdled in defence, fellow Korean Park Ji-Sung pounced to play Rooney in for his decisive second.
 Spurs, who had chances with Jermain Defoe and Michael Dawson going close, pulled one back through Jermaine Jenas.
 The midfielder pounced on 53 minutes after some woeful Manchester United defending at a corner.
 Nemanja Vidić's clearing header bounced off Rio Ferdinand and back towards goal to leave Jenas with the easiest of tap-ins.

 United's hopes of winning a first FA Premier League title since 2003 were ended after a 3–0 defeat to Chelsea at Stamford Bridge, with the Blues winning a second successive title thanks to their victory over the Red Devils.
 José Mourinho's side needed only a point to put the seal on another title triumph, and William Gallas set them on their way with a fifth-minute header.
 Joe Cole added a brilliant individual goal on the hour and Ricardo Carvalho fired home Chelsea's third.
-But the mood of celebration was dampened as Wayne Rooney was stretchered off late on.
+The mood of celebration was dampened as Wayne Rooney was stretchered off late on.